jrxlab/live_cell_phenotyping_capture_proc/README.md

 **See function help for more information.**

-**computeLinearCoefficientDVtoZeiss**: Compute the linear coefficients of the linear regression to translate the coordinates used in DeltaVision into the corresponding coordinates on the Zeiss.
+**computeLinearCoefficientDVtoZeiss** : Compute the linear coefficients of the linear regression to translate the coordinates used in DeltaVision into the corresponding coordinates on the Zeiss.

-**computeZeissCoordinatesFromDVcoordinates**: Compute the linear coefficients of the linear regression to translate the coordinates used in DeltaVision into the corresponding coordinates on the Zeiss by using DV_init (numpy array with the DV coordinates of the marker points) and Zeiss_Init (numpy array with the Zeiss corresponding coordinates of the marker points)
+**computeZeissCoordinatesFromDVcoordinates** : Compute the linear coefficients of the linear regression to translate the coordinates used in DeltaVision into the corresponding coordinates on the Zeiss by using DV_init (numpy array with the DV coordinates of the marker points) and Zeiss_Init (numpy array with the Zeiss corresponding coordinates of the marker points)
     or, if the conversion matrix  A and the conversion vector B are defined, use A and B
     to compute the translation for the DV point in DV.

-  **openDVptsFile**: takes as input the path to the DV .pts and returns a dataframe of the DV x,y,z coordinates.
+ **openDVptsFile** : takes as input the path to the DV .pts and returns a dataframe of the DV x,y,z coordinates.

-**plotFrameSlide**: plot the Frame slide in 2D with all the point in coordinate_array on ax subplot if defined, if not create the figure.
+**plotFrameSlide** : plot the Frame slide in 2D with all the point in coordinate_array on ax subplot if defined, if not create the figure.

-**plotCoordinatesConversion**: plot the Frame slide in 2D with all the point in the DV and in the Zeiss in a 2-subplots figures.
+**plotCoordinatesConversion** : plot the Frame slide in 2D with all the point in the DV and in the Zeiss in a 2-subplots figures.

-**allConversion**: Compute the conversion matrix A and the conversion vector B to convert the DV coordinates into the Zeiss corresponding coordinates by using the markers points coordinates arrays.
+**allConversion** : Compute the conversion matrix A and the conversion vector B to convert the DV coordinates into the Zeiss corresponding coordinates by using the markers points coordinates arrays.
 Return a panda dataframe with the DV coordinates from the .pts file of the 20 fields of the FrameSlide and the corresponding coordinates in the Zeiss, save this dataframe into a .csv and return also A and B.

 ----------------**Main/ Function tests**--------

-**Test conversion:**
+**Test conversion** :

 Compute convertion matrix and then apply the convertion  on the DV points obtained with the marker on the FrameSlide.

-**All conversion steps:**
+**All conversion steps** :

 <ol>